 The Diversity, Equity, and Inclusion Committee (DEIC) is a standing committee within the Chemistry Department composed of faculty, staff, postdocs, and students.
 We believe that diversity, including with respect to race, gender, sexual orientation, gender identities and expressions, and disabilities, is our strength.
 We are committed to promoting the values of inclusion and equity.
-The purpose of this Committee is to lead the Department’s efforts to address issues identified with input from CADI, Women+ In Chemistry, QoL and other Department members or groups and to implement action plans that progress the Department’s goal to create and sustain an actively anti-racist and anti-discrimination community/culture providing a welcoming and enriching environment for all.
+The purpose of this Committee is to lead the Department’s efforts to address issues identified with input from Women+ In Chemistry, QoL and other Department members or groups and to implement action plans that progress the Department’s goal to create and sustain an actively anti-racist and anti-discrimination community/culture providing a welcoming and enriching environment for all.

 - The Committee will create, implement and optimize programs that support the success of and create a welcoming environment for all underrepresented groups in the Department.

-- The Committee will regularly re-evaluate the Department’s hiring and admissions processes to ensure that diversity, equity and inclusion are held as top priorities in all decisions.
+- The Committee will regularly re-evaluate the Department’s hiring and admissions processes.

 - The Committee will design and oversee active recruitment efforts and address programmatic obstacles for underrepresented groups with the goal of increasing the number of students from diverse backgrounds that are recruited to and choose MIT Chemistry.